team-mayes/common_wrangler/README.md

 [![PyPI version](https://badge.fury.io/py/common-wrangler.svg)](https://badge.fury.io/py/common-wrangler)
 [![codecov](https://codecov.io/gh/team-mayes/common_wrangler/branch/master/graph/badge.svg)](https://codecov.io/gh/team-mayes/common_wrangler)

-Scripts for file and data manipulation, as well as common scripts used in this project as well as gaussian_wrangler, ligninkmc, and md_wrangler
+Scripts for file and data manipulation, as well as common scripts used in this project as well as gaussian_wrangler, ligninkmc, and md_wrangler.

-### Copyright

-Copyright (c) 2019, hmayes

 This package contains a common.py that is used in other packages from this developer, such as: https://github.com/team-mayes/gaussian_wrangler